 Over the 30 years the survey has been collected almost all countries have moved in direction towards Secular-Rational and Self Expression.
 One significant exception is the US, where there has been no change along the Traditional/ Secular-Rational axis.

-The figure shows how the countries place based on the newest survey 1.
+The figure shows how the countries place based on the the 2010 survey 1 and the development over time can be found on WVS's website.
 Countries with geographical proximity (not surprisingly) also form culture clusters.
 Not all countries are however placed where one would expect if there were a direct relationship with GDP.

-For the US an interesting analysis model can be found in "Changing values, persisting cultures: case studies in value change" edited by Thorleif Pettersson and Yilmaz Esmer.
-Follow the link and scroll down to page 9.
+For the US an interesting analysis using the WVS model can be found in "Changing values, persisting cultures: case studies in value change" edited by Thorleif Pettersson and Yilmaz Esmer.
+Follow the link and scroll down to page 9, "America, the Traditional"

 As theoretical as the chapter may be it illustrates that there usually are reasons why cultures become the way they become, reasons that may not be apparent unless the history of the people involved is taken into account.
 The more you can adopt a mindset of curiosity into why some values have become dominant the less stress you may feel when these values diverge from your own.
 After all, it is not your history.